 Starting from the top, you need the following 5 items:

 The SZ4045, SZ4060, SZ6045 and SZ1145 stereo microscopes were discontinued several years ago, and so most of the items referred to on this page (including the Photomicro Adapter L and the NFK photo eyepieces) are also discontinued.
 The best places to find them are eBay and microscope dealers who sell used equipment.

 You do not need a lens on the camera, because the photo eyepiece is designed to project an image directly onto the sensor.
-The best digital SLRs to use as replacements for an Olympus OM have a 36×24 mm full-frame sensor, for example the Canon EOS 5D Mark II and 5D Mark III, allowing you to carry on using the same NFK 2.5× photo eyepiece.
+The best digital SLRs to use as replacements for an Olympus OM have a 36×24 mm full-frame sensor, for example the Canon EOS 5D Mark II, 5D Mark III and 6D, allowing you to carry on using the same NFK 2.5× photo eyepiece.

 A cheaper option is a digital SLR with an APS-C sensor (22.2×14.8 mm), such as the Canon EOS 7D, 40D, 50D, 600D (Rebel T3i) and 1100D (Rebel T3), but the smaller sensor results in a significantly smaller field of view.

 It is possible to use digital cameras with a Four Thirds sensor (17.3×13.0 mm), but the camera’s field of view is substantially smaller than the viewing eyepieces.

 Vibration from the camera’s mirror and shutter can be a problem when taking photographs through a microscope.
 Traditional solutions include electronic flash, long exposure times, mirror pre-release, and stands that support the camera independently of the microscope.